arduino-cli/arduino-node/README.md

 ### .path()

-Returns the full path where the binary will downloaded to.
+Returns the full path where the Arduino IDE will downloaded to.

 ## Authors
 * **Simone Primarosa** - [simonepri](https://github.com/simonepri)